chasessc/chasessc.github.io/_posts/pct/2017-05-28-A-Long-and-Enjoyable-Day-(Including-My-First-Night-hiking).md

 <pre>As you set out for Ithaka
-hope the voyage is a long one, full of adventure, full of disovery.
+hope the voyage is a long one, full of adventure, full of discovery.
 Laistrygonians and Cyclops,
 angry Poseidon - don't be afraid of them: you'll never find things like that on your way